IDmeforever/ExifWaterMarkMaker/README.md

 ExifWaterMarkMaker has the following features.

-1. support drag and drop images/folders to generate processed images with one click (use `pyinstaller` to export), support command line to generate images with one click;
+1. support drag and drop images/folders to generate processed images with one click (use `pyinstaller` to export), support command line to generate images with one click.
 2. support reading camera model, focal length, aperture, shutter, ISO and time.
 3. support reading lens model information (tested for Panasonic & Fuji cameras, others to be tested).
 4. support automatically embedding the corresponding camera manufacturer's logo.
+5. Support adaptive horizontal and vertical screen, UI horizontal and vertical screen automatic adjustment.
-5. other features under development...
+6. other features under development...

 # Use